ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **To Be Discussed:**
 ***
-   1. Need to decide whether we follow Auto update/ manual update approach?
+   1. Need to decide whether we need to follow the Auto update/ manual update approach?
    2. How to load key into TPM?
 The respective rotation policy?
    3. How to update the DB password/ encryption key?
-   4. If any db table structure got changed / new table added then how to execute the same in client machines?
+   4. If any db table structure got changed / new table added then how to syncup the same in client machines?